Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Discussion

-Our data augmentation approach successfully generates biomechanically valid examples, capable of representing both identical and distinct movement classes.
-This capability is particularly beneficial for addressing imbalanced datasets, as it enables the targeted generation of rare or specific movement patterns that are typically underrepresented.
-Importantly, the method is not inherently restricted to the presented exercises; rather, it can be extended to additional exercises, provided that at least a minimal number of real repetitions are recorded using a suitable IMU setup and sufficient domain knowledge regarding correct execution and variations is available.
-In physiotherapeutic contexts, such requirements are commonly met, making this approach particularly suitable for clinical applications.\\ However, extending this method to new exercises does require adjustments.
-Specifically, the automatic labeling must be adapted to reflect new evaluation criteria, necessitating the definition of new decision thresholds and distributions for each Euler angle, derived either from real data, domain knowledge, or a combination thereof.\\ The computational demands of our augmentation process remain comparatively low.
-Unlike approaches based on generative Neural Networks like GANs, our approach does not require substantial GPU resources; indeed, the computational time needed for generating an augmented example approximately equals the duration of the original exercise, a highly acceptable cost for practical applications.\\ One limitation of the procedure presented is the lack of subject-specific scaling of the biomechanical model.
-This was omitted because the required anthropometric data for the DS and HS data set are not available.
+One limitation of the procedure presented is the lack of subject-specific scaling of the biomechanical model.
+This was omitted because the required anthropometric data for the DS and HS datasets are not available.
 Introducing individual scaling could potentially result in more personalized augmented examples, although it remains unclear whether this increased subject specificity would positively or negatively impact the overall generalization of neural network models.
-Furthermore, the biomechanical model used currently offers limited degrees of freedom in the torso region and therefore represents a simplified approximation of human anatomy.
+Furthermore, the biomechanical model currently used offers limited degrees of freedom in the torso region and therefore represents a simplified approximation of human anatomy.
 Thus, for exercises predominantly involving torso movements, a more detailed biomechanical representation of this region would be advisable to enhance the realism of generated examples.